 Senior runner experience specialist Natalie Weiss (she/her) and packing team lead Malissa Little (she/them) are co-chairs of BRAVE (Brooks Rainbow Alliance, Vocation & Education) – a Brooks employee resource group for LGBTQ+ people and allies.
 The group provides resources and experiences for members that build community, advance careers, and support an inclusive culture at Brooks.

-You can become a stronger ally by listening, supporting and advocating for safe spaces and protective policies for LGBTQ+ people.
+Remember, you don’t need to identify as a member of a community to be an ally of that community.
+You can become a stronger ally by listening, supporting, and advocating for safe spaces and protective policies for LGBTQ+ people.

-Ways to strengthen your LGBTQ+ allyship in the run community
+Ways to strengthen your LGBTQ+ allyship in your running community

-Run with a LGBTQ+ run club or work with your run club to fundraise for a local LGBTQ+ community organisation.
+Run with a LGBTQ+ run club or work with your run club to fundraise for a local LGBTQ+ community organization.

 Champion others not to assume pronouns and that it’s okay to ask someone their preferred pronouns.

-Artist and activist Wednesday Holmes is bringing their inclusive, inviting and inherently joyful designs to our limited edition Run Proud Collection.
-With this collaboration, we're empowering all members of the LGBTQ+ community and their allies to show their true colours.
-Follow Wednesday on Instagram and see more of their work at hellomynameiswednesday.com
+Artist and activist Wednesday Holmes is bringing their inclusive, inviting, and inherently joyful designs to our limited edition Run Proud Collection.
+With this collaboration, we’re empowering all members of the LGBTQ+ community and their allies to show their true colors.
+Follow Wednesday on Instagram and see more of their work at hellomynameiswednesday.com.